-Cash, cash equivalents and certificates of deposits:
+Cash, cash equivalents, equity in pooled cash and investments and certificates of deposits:

-The Township and Authority's cash and cash equivalents are considered to be cash on hand, demand deposits and external investment pool held by Pennsylvania Local Government Investment Trust (PLGIT) with original maturities of three months or less.
+The Township and Authority's cash and cash equivalents are considered to be cash on hand, demand deposits and an external investment pool held by Pennsylvania Local Government Investment Trust (PLGIT) with original maturities of three months or less.
 External investment pools are reported at amortized cost, which approximates fair value.
 The amortized cost method involves valuing a security at its cost on the date of purchase and recording a constant amortization or accretion to maturity of any discount or premium.
+The securities of 2a7-like investment pools are valued at amortized cost, which approximates fair value of the pool.
 Cash on hand and demand deposits are reported at carrying amounts which reasonably approximate fair value.